Ancient Japanese Tradition for Attracting Wealth Luck - cleaning the toilet is not only for a hygienic reason

 3. Takeshi Kitano (Film Director, Comedian and Actor)

-The Japanese believe that what is really good about cleaning toilets is that it builds virtue.
+The Japanese believe that what is really good about cleaning the toilet is that it builds virtue.
 Doing good things for other people (and ourselves) makes us feel happy, and that will eventually lead to a prosperous business and fortune.
 This is the real meaning of "when we clean the toilet, we are lucky with money."

 If you enjoyed this blog post, subscribe to Our Free Newsletter and Uncover the Secrets of Lifelong Health and Happiness